How to choose partition glazing track colours

 Applying colour to glazing track is done using a process called powder coating.
 Powder paint is primarily a pigmented powdered resin that is bonded when cured in an oven.

 Having a physical sample of the colour you want to achieve is advisable.
-Thus it is best you obtain a physical RAL colour chart or fan.
-Viewing colours on screen may not produce the desired final colour, as mentioned above this is due to device screen differences, lighting and other variances, colours may look different on screen when compared to the actual track colour.
+Thus you should obtain a physical RAL colour chart or fan.
+Viewing colours on the screen may not produce the desired final colour, as mentioned above this is due to device screen differences, lighting and other variances, colours may look different on a screen when compared to the actual track colour.

 To conclude, choosing a non-standard colour for your glazing track may achieve the interior design effect you are looking for.
 However, it is worth weighing up the benefits with the disadvantages.
 When choosing the colour you want, essential you take the vital steps needed to make sure you have selected the correct colour you want - a physical RAL colour chart or fan is recommended.

 Speak to a reliable and experienced glazing company like Prism Glass who will be able to assist with your glass installation projects - whether you have standard or non-standard requirements.
 We have over 10 years of experience working with glass in construction.
 Contact us by email email@example.com or give us a call on +44 (0)208 947 8428.

 About the writer: Paulo Ferreira has extensive experience in project management and worked at Prism Glass for two years, where he managed glass installation projects and day to day operations.
 He also has extensive experience in financial services.
 His skills include graphic design, branding, content marketing and blogging.